solliancenet/azure-synapse-analytics-day/Azure Synapse + Power BI Extension Module/08-Publish-a-Power-BI-Report.md

 ### Summary

-In this exercise, you used Power BI Desktop to connect to the Sale Analysis dataset published in Exercise 05.
+In this exercise, you used Power BI Desktop to connect to the **Sale Analysis** dataset published in **Exercise 05**.
 You then developed a multi-page report, which included synced slicers, a custom visual, page drill through, a report-level measure, bookmarks, and buttons.
 You then finalized the exercise by publishing the report to the Power BI service, and exploring it in the service.